ScoilApp/Scoil/README.md

 ## Email

-For questions and suggestions, please use this email [contact@Swox.io]
+For questions and suggestions, please use this email [contact@swox.app]

 ## Building